ThreeDotsLabs/watermill/UPGRADE-1.0.md

 # Upgrade instructions from v0.4.X

-In v1.0.0 we introduced a couple of breaking changes, to keep stable API until version v2.
+In v1.0.0 we introduced a couple of breaking changes, to keep a stable API until version v2.

 ## Migrating Pub/Subs